 While there are many options out there for alcoholics to get sober, the vast majority are based around the Alcoholics Anonymous (AA) 12-step program.
 This program, developed in the 1930s, is male-centric.
 This is problematic because women interact with alcohol differently than men at a biological level.
 Women are more susceptible to dependency and other diseases from over-consumption.
 Smaller amounts of alcohol impact women more strongly, as they generally have more fat than men and produce less alcohol dehydrogenase (the enzyme responsible for breaking down alcohol before it can be absorbed into the blood).

 The largest issue is the sociological difference between men and women.
 One of the steps AA devised in alcoholism recovery, is admitting you’re powerless against alcohol.
 This may work for men, but there is a clear difference in the social structure.
 Gabrielle Glaser, author of Her Best-Kept Secret: Why Women Drink-And How They Can Regain Control, wrote about how it is important for women to gain control, rather than admit they have none.

 Raising a child inherently involves stress, trying to keep them safe and fed, while guiding them through life and worrying about their safety.
 It can open the doors to temptation, to find relaxation in a bottle.
+This use of alcohol as way to cope and relax can make parents one of those who alcoholism affects.
 Unfortunately, alcohol use isn’t a solution; it just worsens the issue.
 Dependency on alcohol will just cause more stress in situations when it isn’t available, and you may find your child is slipping through the cracks.

 If you are a child of an alcoholic, the first thing to understand is that it isn’t your fault.
 While it may seem like it, and your parent may outright say it, it isn’t.
 However, you can help guide your alcoholic parent to seek treatment that will greatly improve the quality of their life and yours.